orlando-rodriguez/publicPong/drills/version-1/README.md

     * The default behavior should be prevented
     * The form values should be `POST`ed to `https://quiet-bayou-99554.herokuapp.com/api/v1/contacts` in the following format:
         * `{name: "Joyce", message: "Chill out."}`
-1. If you properly format the data and send it using a `POST` request,
+4. If you properly format the data and send it using a `POST` request, you should see ####.
+If it doesn't work, you will see an error message.